What Causes Covid Hair Loss? Understanding Telogen Effluvium

 To understand Telogen Effluvium or TE, we need to understand the hair growth process.
 Our hair follicles usually go through three phases: the growth phase (anagen), the transitional phase (catagen), the resting phase (telogen), and the shedding phase (exogen).

-The different hair growth phases illustrated
+The different hair growth and loss phases illustrated

 The hair on your head is always in different stages.
 The bad news is that Telogen Effluvium can disrupt your hair’s natural growth in various ways, such as lengthening, shortening or delaying the different phases.